 7. Material choice

 Soft leather heels will be the better choice with bunions.
 Leather is a natural product and allows your skin to breath, plus it will stretch and give over time where you need it most.
+For example, Calla's shoes for bunions are made from the softest leather and highest quality of materials to ensure they can conceal bunions comfortably.

 8. Break them in